WeblateOrg/weblate/docs/admin/projects.rst

 If you are importing huge translations or repositories, you might be hit by resource limitations of your server.

-* Check the amount of free memory, having translation files by the system memory will greatly improve performance.
+* Check the amount of free memory, having translation files cached by the operating system will greatly improve performance.
 * Disk operations might be bottleneck if there is a lot of strings to process - the disk is pushed by both Weblate and the database.
 * Additional CPU cores might help improve performance of background tasks (see :ref:`celery`).